 Social Theory and Practice

-I develop a theory of the permissibility of sex which justifies our intuitions about the status of sex acts involving non-human animals, children, and humans with intellectual disabilities without resorting to any form of unjustified discrimination against these individuals (such as speciesism).
+I develop a theory of permissibility of sex acts that explains our beliefs about the status of sex acts involving non-human animals, children, and humans with intellectual disabilities without resorting to unjustified discrimination such as speciesism.

 Taking Into Account Sentient Non-Humans in AI Ambitious Value Learning (2023)